 Outside the museum is a missile park displaying a variety of missiles and rockets tested at White Sands.
 These include everything from the WAC Corporal and Loon (U.S. Navy version of the V-1) to a Pershing II and Patriot.
 More than 50 items are on display.

-The museum is open Monday through Friday, 8 a.m. to 4:30 p.m. and on Saturday and Sunday from 10 a.m. to 3 p.m.
-The missile park is open everyday from sunrise to sunset.
+The missile park is open everyday from dawn to dusk.
 There is no fee for either.

 To get to the museum, enter either the Las Cruces or El Paso gates and tell the guard you are going to visit the museum.
 He or she will direct you.